(631) 632-7403 · newsliteracy@stonybrook.edu

 https://cmd.hse.ru/en/media/

-Since 2013 six faculty members of the Faculty of Communications, Media and Design have attended News Literacy Summer Institutes.
+Since 2013, six faculty members of the Faculty of Communications, Media and Design have attended News Literacy Summer Institutes.

-In 2013-2016 the Course was attended by about four hundred undergraduate students.
+The Faculty offered News Literacy courses every semester.
+In 2013-2016 the course was attended by about four hundred undergraduate students.
 The curriculum includes lectures and seminars and consists of two modules (62 academic hours).
-The aim of the course is to show that news literacy develops "critical thinking" and "critical autonomy" of the audience, and media literacy should be part of the media ecosystem and society itself.
-The non-standard view for media-students when looking at news (a view from the perspective of the average consumer, rather than the producer's information content) allowed students to see the complexity of the problems of the modern information field, qualitatively change the perception of the news as a tool of mass communication as a whole and realize its manipulative possibilities.
+The aim of the course was to show that news literacy develops “critical thinking” and “critical autonomy” of the audience, and media literacy should be part of the media ecosystem and society itself.
+The non-standard view for media-students when looking at news (a view from the perspective of the average consumer, rather than the producer’s information content) allowed students to see the complexity of the problems of the modern information field, qualitatively change the perception of the news as a tool of mass communication as a whole and realize its manipulative possibilities.

 In 2015 School of Media created a two-year Media Course for all HSE students.
 The first semester is «News Literacy: news as an object of manipulation.
-In 2015-2016 over 250 students from non-journalist faculties preferred this course to others suggested.
+In 2015-2016 over 250 students from non-journalist departments preferred this course to others suggested.

-In an effort to further spread News Literacy, School of Media professors has conducted (with the support of “Liberal Mission Foundation”) several 3-day workshops for university students from Russian regions.
-Other topics added to the program include: “The new generation of media”: from popular-science formats to multimedia formats and interactive museums”; “Cinema and media literacy.
-How movies are used in the propaganda?”
+In an effort to further spread News Literacy, School of Media professors conducted (with the support of “Liberal Mission Foundation”) several 3-day workshops for university students from Russian regions.
+Other topics added to the program included: “The new generation of media”: from popular-science formats to multimedia formats and interactive museums”; “Cinema and media literacy: How movies are used in propaganda.”

 More than 60 students from more than 20 Russian cities participated in workshops in St. Petersburg and Yekaterinburg.